MBoemo/DNAscent/docs/source/forkSense.rst

 forkSense
 ===============================

-``DNAscent forkSense`` is a ``DNAscent`` subprogram that interprets the pattern of BrdU and EdU incorporation on each molecule, segmenting the read to show where leftward- or rightward-moving forks were moving during the BrdU and EdU pulses.
+``DNAscent forkSense`` is a ``DNAscent`` subprogram that provides a probability estimate at each thymidine that a leftward- or rightward-moving fork moved through that position during the BrdU and EdU pulses.
+It can assign a stall score to each fork and create replication stress signatures.

 Usage
 -----